-Facilities site walks were performed for projects at Skyline Elementary School and Solana Highlands Elementary School.
-We toured the school site of Skyline Elementary School and physically observed the newly constructed school site.
-Additionally, we physically observed the renovated school site at Solana Highlands Elementary School.
-Based on our site walks, the projects for the school sites appear to be successfully completed and funds appear to be expended for authorized bond projects.
+We performed a facilities site walks at Skyline Elementary School and physically observed the newly modernized school site.
+Based on our site walks, the projects at this the school site appear to be successfully completed and funds appear to be expended for authorized bond projects.

-SOLANA BEACH SCHOOL DISTRICT MEASURE JJ BOND BUILDING FUND AUDIT PROCEDURES AND RESULTS, CONTINUED FOR THE YEAR ENDED JUNE 30, 2018
+SOLANA BEACH SCHOOL DISTRICT MEASURE JJ BOND BUILDING FUND AUDIT PROCEDURES AND RESULTS, continued FOR THE YEAR ENDED JUNE 30, 2019